 On any given week, Tour Pros are using launch monitors to test distance.
 They want to know how far the ball is going at a particular venue; conditions are always changing.

 It’s important for amateurs to do the same thing.
 Why?
 Because they see a lot of disparity in their distances.
 If this is the case, working on contact is a must.

 Even though it might seem a little contrary, Tony says it’s important to limit the number of balls you hit when yardage testing.
 The main reason is fatigue.
 “I don’t think that you’re getting very accurate data after you’ve hit three bags of balls, because you’re fatigued, and you never do that on a golf course.”

 As always, thanks for tuning in to this version of the GSL Podcast.
-If you have thoughts or questions, we’d love to hear from you in the comments below.
+If you have thoughts or questions, we’d love to hear from you.

 If you’re interested in knowing more about the Rapsodo MLM that I use, click this link here.